-WE PROVIDE THE SERVICE OF OUR EQUIPMENT WITH A QUALIFIED MECHANIC REMOTE AND WITH DEPARTURE TO THE CLIENT
+WE PROVIDE THE SERVICE OF OUR EQUIPMENT WITH A QUALIFIED MECHANIC REMOTELY AND WITH DEPARTURE TO THE CLIENT

 Many Wood-Mizer distributors offer a full range of saw sharpening services, which not only sharpens your band saws, but also completely updates them, as the saw service is performed on the same equipment used at the factory to prepare new saws.
 Each saw is sharpened using the best CBN sharpening technology, which ensures sawing accuracy and straight, smooth cuts.